YuAo/NSTimer-WeakTarget/README.md

 ##What's included?

-Tree method.
+Tree methods.

 Turn target-action based NSTimer, to a weak target-action based NSTimer.

 NSTimer created with these methods will NOT retain it's target, and will automatically invalidate after the target is disposed.

 ```
 @interface NSTimer (WeakTarget)